 - Applications are easy to deploy and update.

-Well, serverless computing has a lot to offer, be it application migration or starting new services in the cloud.
+Well, serverless computing has much to offer, be it application migration or starting new services in the cloud.

-Here are the Examples of Function as a Service (FaaS)
+Here are the Function as a Service (FaaS) Examples:

-To use Lambda services, you need to take a plan that will be “pay as you use.”
+To use Lambda services, you need to make a plan that will be “pay as you use.”
 This means you’ll need to pay only for what you are using.

-AWS Lambda also helps developers to scale the applications by running the required codes whenever someone triggers.
+AWS Lambda also helps developers scale the applications by running the required codes whenever someone triggers.

 How it works: